 If you're not reading this pattern on Snowcatcher, you're not reading the designer's blog.
 Please go here to see the original.

 Round 2: Ch 7 (counts as 1 tr and ch 3), 1 dc in 3rd ch from hook (dc picot made), * 3 dc in next ch 5 sp, ch 3, 1 sc in 3rd ch from hook (picot made), 3 sc in next ch 5 sp (top or middle point of lacy picot), ch 3, 3 dc in same sp, ch 3, 1 sc in 3rd ch from hook (picot made), 3 dc in next ch 5 sp, ch 3, 1 dc in 3rd ch from hook (dc picot made), 1 tr in next sc; repeat from * around 5 times, omitting last tr of final repeat; sl st in 4th ch of starting ch 7; bind off.
 Weave in ends.

 Finish: Tape wax paper or plastic wrap to top of empty pizza box.
 Pin snowflake to box on top of wax paper or plastic wrap.

-Mix a few drops of water with a teaspoon of glue in small washable container.
-Paint snowflake with glue mixture.
+If using glue, mix a few drops of water with a teaspoon of glue in small washable container.
+Paint snowflake with glue mixture or desired stiffener.
 Sprinkle lightly with glitter.
 Wash paintbrush and container thoroughly.
 Allow snowflake to dry at least 24 hours.
 Remove pins.
 Gently peel snowflake from wax paper or plastic wrap.
 Attach 10-inch clear thread to one spoke, weaving in end.
-Wrap fishing line around tree branch (or tape to ceiling or any overhead surface) and watch the snowflake twirl freely whenever you walk by!
+Wrap fishing line around tree branch (or tape to ceiling or any overhead surface) and watch snowflake twirl freely whenever you walk by!
 Snowflake also may be taped to window or tied to doorknob or cabinet handle.